-Online compliance training opportunities for employees are provided using interactive modules via Vector Solutions.
 Various NICC departments, such as Title IX, also provide supplemental training and prevention education sessions to employees upon request.
-These sessions include training on specific topics, presentations at workshops, participation in panel discussions, and involvement in Questions and Answers (Q&A) sessions.
-In addition, Title IX provides training accommodation to employees who request exemptions to the mandatory online courses.
+These sessions include training on specific topics, presentations and workshops.
+In addition, Title IX provides training accommodation to employees who request this and all new employees in the online Canvas Employee Orientation Module.